 MOM PRO TIP: Order photo canvases sooner than later!
 Capture your favorite memories right away while it is fresh on your mind.
 Waiting until later might mean you never get it ordered!

-Special thanks to the Canvas Factory for hosting the giveaway and collaborating with me on this post!
+Special thanks to the Canvas Factory for collaborating with me on this post!

 Create a Picture Wall

 One, very fun way, to display family photos is with a photo wall.
 All credit is given to my daughter who came up with this creative photo display idea for her room.
 If you have a photo loving member of the family, a photo wall is a really creative and neat way to display actual photographs!

 Photo walls are a great, temporarily and easy to change option!
 You can keep your photo wall uniform with the same size pictures, or get really creative and use different sizes and shapes.
 My daughter also added in some quotes (that she printed on photo paper) along with all of the photos.